 Lead of University RISES Cluster

 Zhihua Qu BIOGRAPHY

-Zhihua Qu received his Ph.D. degree in Electrical Engineering from Georgia Institute of Technology in 1990.
-Afterwards, he joined the Department of Electrical Engineering at the University of Central Florida (UCF).
+Zhihua Qu received his Ph.D. degree in Electrical Engineering from Georgia Institute of Technology and joined the University of Central Florida (UCF) in 1990.
 From 1995 to 1997, he served as the assistant chair of the department.
-From 1999 to 2004, he was the Director of EE at UCF.
-He has been a Professor (since 2000), SAIC Endowed Professor (since 2010), Pegasus Professor and Chair of ECE (since 2010).
+From 1999 to 2004, he was the Director/Interim Chair of Electrical Engineering at UCF.
+He has been a Professor (since 2000), SAIC Endowed Professor (since 2010), and Pegasus Professor and Chair at Department of Electrical and Computer Engineering (since 2010).

 Dr. Qu conducts interdisciplinary research in broad fields of energy and power, networked systems & control.
 In energy systems, his research interests include power system stability, wide-area controls and their modular data-driven designs, self-organizing microgrids, distributed energy resources, distributed optimization, and cooperative control.
 He is the PI and Director of FEEDER Center which, as one of the three national-network centers funded by DOE, consists of 12 universities, 18 utility companies, 10 industry companies and 2 national labs.
 This intercollegiate and partnership team provides a full spectrum of collaborative research, development and educational activities, including its innovative multi-institutional course sharing, to better train the current and future workforce and to accelerate the deployment of distributed power systems technologies.